python/mypy/docs/source/generics.rst

    a, b = SuperFriend.make_pair()

-This is more compact than using explicit type variables, plus additionally you can use ``Self`` in attribute annotations, not just in methods.
+This is more compact than using explicit type variables.
+Also, you can use ``Self`` in attribute annotations in addition to methods.

 .. note::

-   To use this feature on versions of Python before 3.11, you will need to import ``Self`` from ``typing_extensions`` version 4.0 or newer.
+   To use this feature on Python versions earlier than 3.11, you will need to import ``Self`` from ``typing_extensions`` (version 4.0 or newer).

 .. _variance-of-generics: